onyeka-hub/Project-23/README.md

 1. Provisioning: There are two ways PVs may be provisioned: **statically or dynamically**.

     - Static/Manual Provisioning: A cluster administrator creates a number of PVs using a manifest file which will contain all the details of the real storage.
 PVs are not scoped to namespaces, they are clusterwide resource, therefore the PV will be available for use when requested.
 PVCs on the other hand are namespace scoped.

     - Dynamic: When there is no PV matching a PVC’s request, then based on the available StorageClass, a dynamic PV will be created for use by the PVC.
 If there is no StorageClass, then the request for a PV by the PVC will fail.

-2. Binding: PVCs are bound to specifiv PVs.
+2. Binding: PVCs are bound to specific PVs.
 This binding is exclusive.
 A PVC to PV binding is a one-to-one mapping.
 Claims will remain unbound indefinitely if a matching volume does not exist.
 Claims will be bound as matching volumes become available.
 For example, a cluster provisioned with many 50Gi PVs would not match a PVC requesting 100Gi.
 The PVC can be bound when a 100Gi PV is added to the cluster.

 3. Using: Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a Pod.
 For volumes that support multiple access modes, the user specifies which mode is desired when using their claim as a volume in a Pod.
 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim section in a Pod’s volumes block